This post may contain affiliate links. See our affiliate disclosure for more.

 Writing is one of the most sought-after skills.
 All those lectures your teachers gave you in high school or college about how learning to write would be a huge factor in your career weren’t wrong.
 In 2015, a study was released that showed writing to be the third-most requested skill across all job postings.

 Picture a writer and you might be thinking of someone with elbow patches writing long-form novels in their study.
 But jobs for writers are so much more diverse than that.
+And making good money as a writer is more possible than it ever has been before.

 20 Different Jobs for Writers to Start Working Now